jorritfolmer/puppet-splunk/README.md

 If you have version >= 6.2.0 servers but with stock settings from a previous Splunk installation, also pass `sslcompatibility => 'intermediate'` in the universal forwarder declaration, otherwise the SSL connections to the deploymentserver will fail.

 ## Changelog

+### 2.1.1

+- Improved search head clustering (SHC) support: Puppet now only places the initial SHC node configuration, and won't touch it afterwards.
+This allows the SH deployer to take over after initial configuration.
+A staging SHC instance is no longer necessary.
+- Improved search head clustering (SHC) support: `splunk init shcluster` is no longer necessary, only `splunk bootstrap shcluster-captain`

 ### 2.1.0